rna0/ButtonTestNX/README.md

-# ControllerTestNX
+# ButtonTestNX

 ![psx](https://user-images.githubusercontent.com/47921907/133428480-cde6bd7e-519a-40c0-8669-433205552eda.png)

-**ControllerTestNX is a C# Key testing software**
+**ButtonTestNX is a C# Cross-platform Key testing software**

 *This is a personal open-source project with the scope to learn about Xaml and cross platform controller mapping*

-ControllerTestNX does not use any external dependencies yet and uses rather simplistic C# code.
+ButtonTestNX Currently only uses one external dependency and it is [Avalonia-UI](https://avaloniaui.net/).

 At the moment the following is implemented:
 - Full UI Features
-- WPF for Xaml (Windows only)
+- Avalonia for Cross-platform UI
-- Full Keyboard detection
+- Full Keyboard detection (Except Tab)
-- Button Press to exit
+- Button Press 5 times to exit

 What is not implemented (but should be...):
-- Avalonia UI for cross platform.
 - Button mapping for XInput controllers

 > **Note:**  The Only cross platform XInput Button mapper Library in c# is [HIDDevices](https://github.com/DevDecoder/HIDDevices). this means Controller input will not be supported in Mac devices, see [this issue](https://github.com/DevDecoder/HIDDevices/issues/2) for more details.